MuhammadAli013/Professional_Projects/Conditional_GAN/README.md

 we were given a strange array of input data.
 Before discussing anything, let's have a look at the input data and the output data.
 ![input output](../Helping_Images/conditional_GAN/input_output.png)

+##### Explanation of the inputs and the output:
+**inputs:**
+- `diameter of pipe 1`: it's the diameter of the first pipe.
+The output has the same diameter also.
+You can see it from the image.
+- `diameter of pipe 2`: it's thinner compared to pipe 1.
+*it's also worth mentioning that two different liquid were flowing through pipe 1 and pipe 2.
+And their density were also different.*
+- `density of liquid 1`
+- `density of liquid 2`
+- `distance between the edge of the pipe 2 and output cross section` So our number of input is 5.

+**output:**
+`density variation of the cross section area`: